$3.5 Million Seattlement

 • High center of gravity: Commercial trucks often have a higher center of gravity, which makes them more prone to roll over than a regular vehicle.

-A victim of a truck accident can file a personal injury claim if they suffered an injury in an accident caused by someone else or a wrongful death claim when the victim has died.
+For these reasons, a truck accident could be significantly more dangerous or fatal than a car or bicycle accident.
+A victim of a truck accident can file a Philadelphia personal injury claim if they suffered a serious injury in an accident caused by someone else or a wrongful death claim when the victim has died.

-What Damages Can You Recover After A Truck Accident?
+Damages Can You Recover After A Truck Accident

-It is every victim’s right to seek compensation and justice for the injuries caused to them due to the carelessness of another party.
-An experienced Philadelphia auto accident lawyer can help you or a loved one file a claim for damages and losses.
-Generally, there are two types of damages that you may seek to recoup: economic and non-economic damages.
+It is every victim’s right to seek the maximum compensation they deserve for the injuries caused to them on account of another party’s negligence.
+An experienced Philadelphia auto accident lawyer can help you or a loved one properly file a claim for total losses.
+Generally, there are two types of damages that you may seek to recoup: economic and non-economic.

-Economic damages are the damages in which costs can be estimated easily.
-This can include past and future medical expenses, past and future lost wages, household services, vocational rehabilitation, and property damages.
+Economic damages are the one in which costs can be estimated easily.
+This can include past and future medical bills and expenses, past and future lost wages, bills lost, household services, vocational rehabilitation, and property damages.

 Non-economic damages can be tricky to put a dollar amount to.
-That’s because these damages can include pain and suffering, emotional distress, or despair.
+That’s because these can include pain and suffering, emotional distress, or despair.
+Trucking accidents can cause psychological trauma, and can have a lasting and often permanent impact on the victim and their families.

 In some cases, punitive damages may also be awarded if a judge or jury deems that a person’s actions were so egregious or malicious that they warrant additional payment as punishment.
-Though punitive damages may not be available in every case, they exist to prevent such behavior or actions.
+Though punitive damages may not be available in every case, they exist to prevent such behavior or actions from happening in the future.

 Contact Philadelphia Big Rig Accident Lawyers For Legal Help

-If you have been involved in a truck accident, it may be challenging to negotiate with insurance companies and navigate the complexities of a personal injury claim on your own.
+If you have been involved in a truck accident in Philadelphia, it may be challenging to negotiate with insurance adjusters and navigate the complexities of a personal injury case on your own.

 The legal path to recovering your losses following a truck accident is complex.
-That’s where we can help.
-Call us at (267) 744-4689 to discuss your truck accident case today!
+That’s why you can schedule a free case evaluation and quickly hire one of our trusted Philadelphia truck accident attorneys.
+Contact our Philadelphia attorneys at (267) 744-4689 today and feel free to discuss your truck accident case with our lawyer.

 Client Review